kostyaVyrodov/education/aws/services/7_1_LOAD_BALANCING.md

 - **Target group** is a group of EC2 instances.
 Benefit: health check of a target group -> check each service -> no need to point LB to each service
 - Allows to host several DNS -> no need to create LB per DNS -> no need to create a ssl per dns
 - supports layer 7 in OSI -> can redirect traffic based on host name, uri, headers and etc.
+- A content rule is an ALB rule that determines its route based on content and conditions.

 ![alb](../images/alb.png)